 Pavel Minarik

-As a senior researcher of Institute of Computer Science of Masaryk University I have participated in several research and development projects in domain of network traffic monitoring, analysis and cyber security.
-I'm author of more than ten publications in the domain of behavior analysis and several algorithms for traffic processing and anomaly detection summarized in PhD thesis “Building a System for Network Security Monitoring”.
+As a former senior researcher at the Institute of Computer Science of Masaryk University, Pavel has participated in several research and development projects in the domain of network traffic monitoring, analysis and cybersecurity.
+He is also the author of more than ten publications on behavior analysis and algorithms for traffic processing and anomaly detection summarized in his PhD thesis “Building a System for Network Security Monitoring.”